SandyDRawat/SandyDRawat/README.md

-# Hi there, I'm Sandy Rawat 👋
+# Hi there, I'm Sandeep Rawat 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in Machine Learning and it's practical applications, open-source contributions, and continuous learning.